sgladstone/com.pogstone.fancytokens/README.md

    D) There is one token for each active profile that does not use any fields that would prevent it from being used as a stand-alone profile form.
 For example, it does not create tokens for profiles that use participant or contribution fields.
 This token will produce a hyperlink that includes the checksum for the recipient.
 The clickable text will be the title of the profile.

   E) If this extension is running under Drupal and the CiviCRM-WebForm integration module is installed, then one token will be created for each published WebForm.
+(This logic checks if Drupal is in use before attempting to call any Drupal APIs.
+So this is extension is safe to use with WordPress, Joomla and Stand-Alone.